I just got engaged now what?

 Look at your family and who you absolutely can’t get married without – is it realistic for them to be able to come?

-What you see and what you want, compared with what is realistic in your situation will help bring this whole thing to fruition.
+Compared with what is realistic in your situation, what you see and what you want will help bring this whole thing to fruition.

 My last tip for the day is Pinterest.